hamonangann/hamonangann.github.io/about-en.markdown

 ---
 **B. Hamonangan:** I was born in [Java](https://en.wikipedia.org/wiki/Java) as the firstborn of three siblings with a hobby of breaking and fixing things, mainly computers.
 I was exposed to programming languages from elementary school, but I started learning them seriously at the University of Indonesia, where I took my Computer Science bachelor's degree.
 My education blends with the 6-month informal coding bootcamp from Sea Ltd, resulting in a Harry Potter-like ability to talk to [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) and other stuff.

-After working for a year in my home country, I am now exploring overseas!
+After graduating in my home country, I moved to Japan for work.

 Mail me at [b.hamonangan.p@gmail.com ](mailto:b.hamonangan.p@gmail.com) 📬